bfolkens/wind/README.md

 doesn't get in the way and provides composable tools to avoid the typical boilerplate.

-Note that each connection starts a `GenServer` instead of all the connections being managed by a dispatching process.
-This design decision was intentional in order to maintain the speed requirement (and prevent the dispatching process from becoming the bottleneck).
+Note that each connection starts its own `GenServer` instead of pooling all the connections into a dispatching process.
+This design decision was intentional in order to maintain the speed requirement and prevent the dispatching process from becoming the bottleneck.
 However, this may come at a cost of some syntax sugar you might find in other libraries.

+## WIP

+This library is still a work in progress - more will be extracted soon.
+Breaking changes should be expected until a stable 1.0 release is published.

 ## Installation